Baja Fish Tacos with Slaw and Avocado Sauce

 What type of fish is best for tacos?

-The best type of fish for tacos is a firm white flesh fish that flakes well when cooked.
-White fish typically has a milder flavor so it seasons well, and cooks quickly.
-Our favorite fish to use for tacos is halibut, cod, rockfish, mahi-mahi, or snapper.
+The best type of fish for tacos is a firm white-fleshed fish that flakes well when cooked.
+White fish typically has a milder flavor, so it seasons well and cooks quickly.
+My favorite fish for tacos are halibut, cod, rockfish, mahi-mahi, and snapper.

 Ingredients